alimubasshira/Device-Driver/README.md

     * monolithic kernel
     * micro kernel

-* module programming :
+* module programming : (code)
   * it is very difficult to provide every functionality to kernel at the time of boot so it provide adding functionality dynamically
   * every thing in linux is a module
   * there are two types of module
     * static module  (can't be remove )
     * dynamic module (can be added and remove at any time)
   * process of creating and inserting module
     *